katharostech/bevy_retrograde/crates/bevy_retrograde_ldtk/README.md

 ## License

-Bevy Retro LDtk is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
+Bevy Retrograde LDtk is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
 Please read and understand the terms before using Bevy LDtk for your project.